khp53/Use-Generalized-Additive-Models-GAMs-to-predict-loan-default-based-on-the-customer-credit/README.md

 6. pygam doc: https://pygam.readthedocs.io/en/latest/

+7. The test result explanation base line was googled and based on that and the actual model's performance metrics explanation was provided.

-7. Error resolving was done using stackoverflow and chatgpt
+8. Error resolving was done using stackoverflow and chatgpt